Cyronius/sandwichts/README.md

 ## Security model

-The sandbox constrains **which functions run** and **that arbitrary JS can't touch the app** — it does not constrain what your whitelisted handlers do; they run with full app privilege, so validate arguments (core adds a shallow schema check) and scope the tool surface deliberately.
+The sandbox's job is to give the *generated code* as close to zero privilege as possible — it can only call the whitelisted stub functions you hand it.
+The *handlers* those stubs call run with full app privilege against real, live state, so validate their arguments (core adds a shallow schema check) and scope the tool surface deliberately.

 Guarantees: opaque-origin iframe (`sandbox="allow-scripts"`, no `allow-same-origin`) — no app DOM/cookies/storage; per-run blob-URL worker killed by a watchdog; per-run